Type: Chicago-type double-leaf bascule

 The east approach is primarily two one-directional traffic viaducts serving Morrison and Belmont Streets, which merge near the river.
 Each structure carries three lanes of traffic on a reinforced concrete deck and steel girder superstructure.
 The Morrison Street Viaduct is approximately 1,580 feet long and the Belmont Street Viaduct is approximately 1,650 feet long.

 Also on the east side is the Water Avenue Ramp.
 This ramp was part of the original project in 1958, but was reconstructed in 1961 when Interstate 5 was built.
-Several years ago the ramp from the bridge was separated from the freeway offramp so that it connects directly to SW Water Ave.
+In 2010 the ramp from the bridge was separated from the freeway offramp so that it connects directly to SE Water Ave.
 The eastbound off-ramp is approximately 324 feet long and has both steel and concrete deck girders supported by concrete columns.

 The west approach consists of four ramps which merge over three spans to meet the bridge.
 The approaches have concrete decks with steel girders supported by reinforced concrete columns and caps.
 The combined length of the ramps is 1,290 feet.